Happily Ever After

 Dr. Gary Chapman, Christian counselor and author of The Four Seasons of Marriage defines marriage this way:

 "The social institution of marriage is first and foremost a covenant relationship with God in which a man and a woman pledge themselves to each other for a lifetime commitment."

 Dr. Chapman also tells us that “marriages are perpetually in a state of transition, continually moving from one season to another.”
-He describes these four seasons of our marriage as winter being a season of discouragement and dissatisfaction in one’s marriage; spring as a season of hope and anticipation; summer a time when we are comfortable and enjoying life and each others company; and finally the fall season as the time in our marriage when we feel uncertain and anxious about the future of our marriage.
-(The Four Season’s of Marriage)
+He describes these four seasons of our marriage as winter being a season of discouragement and dissatisfaction in one’s marriage; spring as a season of hope and anticipation; summer a time when we are comfortable and we are enjoying life and each others company; and finally the fall season as the time in our marriage when we feel uncertain and anxious about the future of our marriage.
+(The Four Seasons of Marriage)

 How does our marriage go from, “till death do us part,” to words of anger or “we should have never got married,” and “I want a divorce?”
 According to smartmarriage.com, “The number one predictor of divorce is the habitual avoidance of conflict."
-Initially, couples avoid arguing, because they are in love, however, this begins to build bitterness.
+Initially, couples avoid arguing because they are in love, however, this begins to build bitterness.
 It is this same fear of arguing that results in lack of communication and divorce.
-All couples disagree about the same basic things, but the difference between a marriage that weather's the storm and one that ends in divorce is how we handle disagreements in our marriage.
+All couples disagree about the same basic things, but the difference between a marriage that weathers the storm and one that ends in divorce is how we handle disagreements in our marriage.

 Growing up in a broken home, I can tell you from experience that, 30 years later I am still seeing the ramifications of my parent’s divorce.
 Divorce does not only affect the couple.
-Marriage affects the children, the families; uncles, aunts, grandparents, friends, and well everyone!
+Divorce affects the children, the families; uncles, aunts, grandparents, friends, and well everyone!